kubernetes-retired/kubernetes-anywhere/README.md

 ## Further Examples

-The goal of this project is to illustrate how Kubernetes clusters can be deployed in different environments, and there are a few complete examples provided in order to accomplish this.
+The goal of this project is to illustrate how Kubernetes clusters can be deployed into different environments.
+There are several complete examples provided for you:

   - [**Amazon EC2 (with Terraform, using Ubuntu)**][aws-ec2-terraform]
   - [**Google Compute Engine (with `glcoud` CLI, using Debian)**][google-compute-engine]
   - [**Docker Machine (with TLS)**][docker-machine]

-These examples are design to be easy to adopt and thereby are kept simple.
-Cluster component images published in [`weaveworks/kubernetes-anywhere`][docker-hub] are kept up-to-date, however there may be a good reason for the user to rebuild these images and publish in their own registry, please see [`docker-images`][docker-images] directory for scripts and `Dockerfile`s used to build the images.
+These examples are designed to be easy to adopt and therefor are kept simple.
+Cluster component images published in [`weaveworks/kubernetes-anywhere`][docker-hub] are kept up-to-date, however there may be a good reason for the you to rebuild these images and publish them to your own registry, please see [`docker-images`][docker-images] directory for the scripts and the `Dockerfile`s used to build these images.

 [aws-ec2-terraform]: https://github.com/weaveworks/weave-kubernetes-anywhere/tree/master/examples/aws-ec2-terraform
 [google-compute-engine]: https://github.com/weaveworks/weave-kubernetes-anywhere/tree/master/examples/google-compute-engine